 Cabins: Designed for families, Disney ships have some of the roomiest, most functional staterooms at sea.
 Natural woods, imported tiles, and a nautical flavor add to the decor, which even includes the touch of Disney-inspired artwork on the walls.
-Most cabins can accommodate at least three people and have a sitting area and unique bath-and-a-half arrangement.
+Most cabins can accommodate at least three people and have a seating area and unique bath-and-a-half arrangement.
 Three-quarters of all accommodations are outside cabins, and 44% of those include private balconies with kid-proof door handles and higher-than-usual railings for safety.
 All cabins have adequate closet and drawer/shelf storage, as well as bathroom shelves.

 Amenities: Though not luxurious, Disney cabins are comfortably furnished.
 Each has a flat-screen TV, a small refrigerator, a personal safe, and a hair dryer; bathrobes are provided for use during the cruise in the top-category staterooms.
 All suites have concierge service.

-Worth Noting: Sixteen cabins are wheelchair accessible.
+Accessibility: Sixteen cabins are wheelchair accessible.